Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Experiments

 \section{Experiments}

-In this section, we provide extensive experiments to investigate the ineffectiveness of low-budget uncertainty sampling on high-dimensional real-world data.
-In particular, we train logistic regression with oracle and empirical uncertainty sampling on a wide variety of tabular datasets.
+In this section, we provide extensive experiments to investigate the ineffectiveness of low-budget margin-based sampling on high-dimensional real-world data.
+In particular, we train logistic regression with oracle and empirical M-AL on a wide variety of tabular datasets.